valeriewxy/Assignment04-Juneau/README.md

 Email - input tag, label: E-mail, type: email;
 Message - label: Message, textarea tag, rows = "5", cols = "50"
 After the user clicks submit, a window will be open with text "Thank you for your message"

+### Designer - Bei Lu

+F-Pattern in individual students' page to emphasis important information.
+1. Image on the top left;
+2. Navigation stretching across, horizontal navigation bar;

+Z-Pattern has been used in index page because there's little information included, and empasis the most important thing of our website: contrast.
+Used a clean, blurred background.
+Logo's font size changed to larger than other nav items.

+As the IA instructed, the contact form is in a seperate page.
+However, using neither econ students' or odd member's background color will be suitable here since this page is seperated in both content and location.
+Therefore, I choose to use the same background as index page for this page to indicate this is a functional page.
+Also, contact page doesn't have the responsibility to shoutout for attention.